An Introduction (or: What I Know of Me so Far)

 Bailout shelter

-We were awakened by our breath, but not in the presumed sense.
+We had been awakened by our breath, but not in the presumed sense.
 There was no snoring or noise whatsoever.
 Nor was there any rancidity, since we both flossed, brushed, and gargled last night, as we’d long ago been conditioned to do, through mental-parental-dental control.
 What had happened was the condensation crystallized inside our tent, forming frozen slivers.
 These mini daggers fell onto our faces and back into our mouths each time one of our shelter mates bumped into our sagging nylon refuge.
 Recycled respiration!
 Another first for Ruth.
 Old news for me I fear, and not the most welcoming way to wake.

 I remember sometime in the early hours, shivering to no end, I’d thought of unwrapping my toilet paper roll.
 I was going to wrap myself in the stuff, mummified style, for the added warmth (with the obvious benefit of absorbing any bodily leaks I might incur).
 But no. I just struggled and snuggled.
 Some nights are longer than others.